SyncfusionExamples/How-to-load-online-image-in-.NET-MAUI-AvatarView/README.md

     </core:SfAvatarView>
 </VerticalStackLayout>
 ```

-- **ContentType**: Setting this property to `Custom` enables AvatarView to accept custom images.
-- **ImageSource**: The `UriImageSource` is used to specify the URL of the image that you want to display.

 By following this approach, you can easily load and display online images in your .NET MAUI applications.